 Your daughter's first period is a milestone.
 Try to help your daughter avoid feeling embarrassed or ashamed by planning something to celebrate.
 You might buy her a gift, take an outing together or share a special meal.

 The changes associated with puberty can be a little scary.
-Reassure your daughter that it's normal to feel apprehensive about menstruating, but it's nothing to be too worried about — and you're there to answer any questions she might have.
+Reassure your daughter that it's normal to feel apprehensive about menstruating, but it's nothing to be too worried about — and you're there to answer her questions.

 See more In-depth

-- Menstruation and the menstrual cycle.
+- Menstruation and the menstrual cycle fact sheet.
 The National Women's Health Information Center. http://www.womenshealth.gov/publications/our-publications/fact-sheet/menstruation.html?from=AtoZ.
 Accessed July 17, 2014.

 - Rees M. Presence or absence of menstruation in young girls.
 Annals of the New York Academy of Sciences.
 2006;1092:57.